Das-Kollektiv/tdme2/README-MiniScript.md

 ```

 If a argument(variable) is prefixed with a & operator in the function declaration, the variable will not be copied into the function arguments,
 but a reference will be created, means if this variable changes within the function it will also change in the parent variable scope.
+Be aware that value by copy variables usually require more instantiation time due to the copy that needs to be made of the variable from parent variable scope to function variable scope.
 See &$b and &$c.
 ```
 ...